-I turn around and run down the fire escape, treading on the remains of pigeon carcasses and dead leaves, down down down, and then I am on the ground and I am alive.
+I turn around and run down the fire escape, treading on the sharp remains of pigeon carcasses and mushy dead leaves, down down down, and then I am on the ground and I am alive.
 I look up, counting seven storeys until my eyes land on the roof where I was just standing.
-The cigarette butt is by my feet.
+The cigarette butt is by my feet, smouldering.
 I look up and I think, “High enough.”

 I am standing on the roof.
 It is bitterly cold and the sun is bleeding profusely.
-An anticyclone.
+A perfect anticyclone.
 I smile.
 I walk across the roof.
-My bare feet are frozen.
+My bare feet are frozen though my blood is hot.
 I am wearing a long black dress, you know which one.
 I am not wearing underwear but I am wearing my face.
 I walk to the edge and I climb over the barrier.
 I fall and it is beautiful.

 The ambulance arrives.
 The police arrive.
 The area is cordoned off.
 A crowd gathers.
 As you approach the building you wonder why the traffic has slowed down.
 You notice the blue lights flashing outside my building.
 You look up at the roof and see three policemen peering over the edge.
 You know that it is me and suddenly everything is silent and your world goes dark.

 You jump out of your car and run to me.
 I am perfect and I am beautiful.
 In fact, you have never seen me look so beautiful.
-I am a broken porcelain doll, your corpse bride.
 It is not your fault.
 It is nobody’s fault.
 “I never thought she’d actually do it.”
 It is everybody’s fault.
 It is nobody’s fault.
 It is your fault alone.

 Or perhaps your world does not go dark.
 Perhaps you take a different route that day.
 Perhaps you hear about it on the news.
 Perhaps your world will keep on turning, whether I’m in it or not.
 Perhaps.
 But perhaps not.

 I am standing on the roof.
 I am resting my arms on the barrier and I am smoking a cigarette.
 I can see your house.
 I don’t live there anymore.
-I see your car pull up.
-I see you walk towards the pub across the street.
+I see your car pull up across the street below.
+I see you walk towards the pub.
 As you reach the door, you look up to the roof and notice me.
 I do nothing to acknowledge you.
-I throw my cigarette over the edge.
-I do not lean over, I do not watch it fall.
+I throw my cigarette over the edge; I do not lean over, I do not watch it fall.
 I turn around and walk quickly across the terrace, away from you, towards the future, and I am inside the building and I am safe and I am alive and you can’t hurt me anymore…